ojedatony1616/ds-business-applications/README.md

-# ds-business-applications
+# The 3 Most Useful Data Science Applications for Business
-The 3 Most Useful Data Science Applications for Business
+Slides, notebook, and data set from webinar.